+I hope this has answered your question on how does gap cover work.
 Gap Cover is really important if you plan on using private healthcare services.
 Don’t be fooled though as it doesn’t necessarily cover all expenses not paid for by your medical aid.

 As with all insurance products, shop around, ask questions and take your time to make an informed decision.